 Clouds come in a myriad display of shapes and sizes

 Clouds form when moist air is cooled to such an extent that it becomes saturated.
-The main mechanism for cooling air is to force it to rise.
-Air expands as it rises, because the pressure decreases through the atmosphere, and therefore cools.
+The main mechanism for cooling air is forcing it to rise.
+Because the pressure decreases through the atmosphere, air expands as it rises and therefore cools.
 Eventually it may become saturated and the water vapour then condenses into water droplets to form cloud.
-If the temperature reaches below about -20 deg C many of the water droplets will have frozen so the cloud is mainly composed of ice crystals.
+If the temperature reaches below about -20 deg C many of the water droplets would have frozen so the cloud is mainly composed of ice crystals.

 There are four main ways in which moist air can be lifted to form clouds:

 - Rapid ascent when heated air at the earth’s surface rises in the form of thermal currents (convection)

 - Slow widespread ascent where warm moist air is undercut by cold air